jakub-mata/browser_project/README.md

 # browser_project
-A personal browser in Go to learn Go fundamentals and basics of the web
+A personal browser in Golang to learn Go fundamentals and basics of the web

 ##ToDo: